knowledges

 The company starts with rigorous raw material sourcing.
 They select high-purity titanium that meets strict compositional requirements, ensuring the base material's quality and consistency.
-This careful selection process is crucial, as the properties of the final electrode are heavily dependent on the purity and quality of the starting titanium.
+This careful selection process is crucial, as the properties of the final anode are heavily dependent on the purity and quality of the starting titanium.

 Quality control measures are implemented at every stage of the production process.
 This includes in-process inspections to catch any defects or deviations early, as well as final product testing.
 The company uses advanced analytical techniques such as X-ray fluorescence (XRF) spectroscopy to verify the composition and thickness of coatings, and electron microscopy to examine surface morphology.